anima-wg/anima-brski-prm/draft-ietf-anima-brski-prm.md

 ## Behavior of Pledge in Pledge-Responder-Mode {#pledge_ep}

-In contrast to BRSKI the pledge acts as a server component.
+In contrast to BRSKI the pledge acts as server.
-It is triggered by the registrar-agent for the generation of pledge-voucher-request and pledge-enrollment-request objects as well as for the processing of the response objects and the generation of status information.
+It is triggered by the registrar-agent for the generation of the pledge-voucher-request and pledge-enrollment-request objects as well as for the processing of the response objects and the generation of status information.
 Due to the use of the registrar-agent, the interaction with the domain registrar is changed as shown in {{exchangesfig_uc2_1}}.
-To enable interaction with the registrar-agent, the pledge provides endpoints using the BRSKI interface based on the "/.well-known/brski" URI tree.
+To enable interaction with the registrar-agent, the pledge provides endpoints using the BRSKI defined endpoints based on the "/.well-known/brski" URI tree.

 The following endpoints are defined for the *pledge* in this document.
 The URI path begins with "http://www.example.com/.well-known/brski" followed by a path-suffix that indicates the intended operation.